rootedconcepts/codewarden-action/README.md

 ### `jira-password`

-**Required** - The password for to user to login to the Jira instance.
+**Required** - The password for the user to login to the Jira instance.

 ### `comment-language`

-**Optional** - The language you want to display the PR comment in.
+**Optional** - The language you want to display the Code Warden analysis in.